gpeyre/gpeyre.github.io/teaching.md

 layout: page
 title: "Teaching"
 description: "Master 2 MVA"
-header-img: "img/paysages-paris.jpg"
+header-img: "img/louis-arbres.jpg"
 ---

-This is the homepage for my course _Sparsity and compressed sensing_ in Master 2 [Mathématiques, Vision, Apprentissage - MVA](http://www.math.ens-cachan.fr/version-francaise/formations/master-mva/).
+This is the homepage for my course in Master 2 [Mathématiques, Vision, Apprentissage - MVA](http://www.math.ens-cachan.fr/version-francaise/formations/master-mva/).

 Description
 -----------------

-This course reviews the applications of sparse representations in image processing, with an emphasis on the compressed sensing method.
-It alternates between the exposition of the theory and a practical implementation of the methods.
-Sparsity has recently emerged as a fundamental tool in image processing.
-It allows one to take into account the compressibility of images in a well chosen representation.
-It leads to state of the art methods to regularize inverse problems such as super-resolution, medical imaging and astrophysical imaging.
-It is also at the heart of compressed sensing, a revolutionary method to sample data in an already compressed form.
+Evolution of the course:
+- Since 2019: _Computational Optimal Transport_
+- 2017-2019: _Mathematical Foundation of Data Sciences_
+- 2008-2016: _Sparsity and compressed sensing_

+The course presents an overview of the mathematics of data sciences.
+This includes in particular tools from convex optimization, compressed sensing and optimal transport.
+It showcases application in machine learning and imaging sciences.

 Pre-requisite